 History is messy stuff, but much of it is, in fact, not ugly and not all that hard to process.
 The more you know about it, the more the messes make sense, both in a historical and modern context.
-Here are 11 great history books that drop brilliant knowledge in enjoyable prose.
+Here are some great history books that give you brilliant knowledge in enjoyable prose.
 Our top picks stretch across time and the globe, but you can see many of our favorites are about Western civilization, recent history, and the United States.
+You could technically argue that these are not 11 but 13 of the best history books out there since we’re featuring a three-part history of WWII as one entry, but just go with it, like humankind always has.